Abhijit2505/Graph/README.md

         return (flag==0);
     }

-### 7. Transitive Closure Of A Graph Using Floyd Warshall Algorith
+### 7. Transitive Closure Of A Graph Using Floyd Warshall Algorithm

 <b>Main Code in C++:</b>